 I clambered out of bed and by the time I grabbed his collar, Dusk was already waiting for me at the door.
 As soon as I put his collar on, he started jumping around the house, joyfully teasing me.
 Whenever I stopped following him, he sat and waited until I got close before taking off again.
 Finally, he let me catch him and we both cheerfully stepped outside, leaving the day’s worries behind.

+The story has been edited by Ghina M. Halabi.
 Image is a pencil hand-drawing by Cambridge-based visual artist Esther Yasmin.